mijjumeraj/Weather-App/README.md

 # 🌦 Weather App

-A simple web-based weather app built using *HTML, CSS,Angular, and JavaScript*.
+A simple web-based weather app built using *HTML, CSS, and JavaScript*.
 It fetches real-time weather data from the *OpenWeatherMap API*.

 ## 🚀 Features